dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 1. Validating the new constraint

-If these commands are happening at the same time, it obtains a lock on the table as it validates the entire table.
+If these commands are happening at the same time, it obtains a lock on the table as it validates the entire table and fully scans the table.
 To avoid this lock, we can separate the operations.

 In one migration: